Rathcoole, County Dublin: Geography

 Around Rathcoole are several streams, primarily draining the western end to the Griffeen River but south of the eastern end linking to the River Camac, both tributaries of the River Liffey.

-Aside from the village core, the area has housing developments such as Beechwood Lawns, located between the main street and the park, Forest Hills, Broadfield Manor to the west, and Peyton to the south.
+Aside from the village core, the area has several housing developments.

-Historical notes
+History

 Like neighbouring Saggart and nearby Newcastle, Rathcoole was on the periphery of the Pale and was the site of many battles with mountain-based rebels, particularly the Byrnes and O'Tooles.

 The village had a licence to hold a trading fair three times a year, a tradition that lapsed in the 19th century.

-The village was the birthplace in 1765 of the United Irishman Felix Rourke, and another local, a member of the Clinch family of Rathcoole House, was executed after the 1798 rising.
+Rathcoole was the birthplace in 1765 of the United Irishman Felix Rourke, and another local, a member of the Clinch family of Rathcoole House, was executed after the 1798 rebellion.

-In the late 18th century Rathcoole was composed mainly of mud huts, and as late as the early 20th century it consisted of only one street.
+In the late 18th century, Rathcoole was composed mainly of mud huts, and as late as the early 20th century it consisted of only one street.

+Mercer's Charter School

+In 1743-45, a new charter school was constructed in the village with the funds from the endowment of Mary Mercer.
+The school had earlier been located at Mercer's Hospital from the 1720s but this site had later been deemed an unsuitable location to house the girls.
+The school operated until 1826 when it closed and moved to Castleknock to take over the former Morgan Trust school and merged into The King's Hospital school in 1970.
+The building was later used as a glebe house for over a century.

+As of October 2024, the building is still standing but has been badly damaged by fire.